How to Roll Out an Innovation Project Within Your Company: Tips and Best Practices

 To explore this question, Harvard Business Review analyzed several data sources from a major multinational oil company.
 It found that when the company adopted the cutting-edge technology that grew out of its R&D efforts, drilling costs were reduced by 15%, resulting in an average savings of $90 million a year per subsidiary.
 In an era of low oil prices, it brought about significant savings.

 However, despite this significant investment in innovation (as well as a clear indication that innovation pays off financially), HBR found that the company sometimes struggled to gain internal support for new technologies developed by its central R&D departments.
-Our analysis identified several common barriers and three strategies that have been particularly effective in encouraging the adoption of new tools and systems.

 Here we go.